Black pregnant women face a mortality crisis—and now a pandemic. Can tech help?

 Tech is not a cure-all

-Ultimately, technology’s ability to connect Black women with support is limited.
+Ultimately, technology’s ability to connect black women with support is limited.
 Sometimes, you need an in-person advocate.
 That’s where doulas, or birth support professionals, step in.
 The World Health Organization (WHO) recommends them as a resource to prevent pregnancy mistreatment and death related to pregnancy.
 But with in-person services on hold due to COVID-19, doulas have been forced to perform their jobs remotely.

 Whitney Robinson